 - Don’t just put your site up and ignore it.
 I made this mistake, which I plan to rectify soon.
 I was so relieved to get my site online, I just put it up and basically forgot about it.
 It’s important to recognize that your site is a work in progress and treat it accordingly.

 A professional-looking website can be one of your best allies when marketing your writing services.
-If you take time to put together a solid site and continually fine-tune it, it can’t help but boost your yearly writing revenues.
+If you take time to put together a solid site and learn how to market your freelance writing website, it can’t help but boost your yearly writing revenues.